 Enable OpenAPI definition support

-You can configure all OpenAPI settings on the API Definition (preview) page in your function app settings.
+You can configure all OpenAPI settings on the API Definition page in your function app's Platform features.

-To enable the generation of a hosted OpenAPI definition and a quickstart definition, set API definition source to Function.
+To enable the generation of a hosted OpenAPI definition and a quickstart definition, set API definition source to Function (Preview).
 External URL allows your function to use an OpenAPI definition that's hosted elsewhere.

 Generate a Swagger skeleton from your function's metadata